-I've spent the last 8 years developing keyboard technology, and I've tested literally every grammar check keyboard available for Android.
+I've spent nearly a decade developing keyboard technology, and I've tested every major grammar check keyboard available for Android.
+The evolution in 2026 has been remarkable - we're seeing AI-powered features that were science fiction just a few years ago.
 Trust me when I say the difference between the best and worst options is massive.
 Some will completely change how you communicate, while others might just frustrate you and drain your battery.

 Have you ever sent a professional email only to realize it was full of typos?
 Or maybe you've been in a situation where autocorrect made you say something completely different than what you meant?
 These moments aren't just embarrassing - they can actually damage your professional reputation or cause misunderstandings.